 ... aka: Momoco Wonderland: Strange House

 In October 2000, UC Berkeley graduates James Hong and Jim Young launched the website Hot or Not, which enabled viewers to submit their own photographs and then have complete strangers rate how attractive (or not) they were on a scale of 1 to 10.
-It was an instant success, attracting millions of people in just a few weeks and quickly rose to being one of the Top 25 most visited sites on the internet.
+It was an instant success, attracting millions of people in just a few weeks and quickly rising to become one of the Top 25 most visited sites on the internet.
 I actually remember quite a few people I knew back in the day who were members and would obsessively check the average score of their photos throughout the day and all I could think was, "Why in the hell do you want to willingly subject yourself to this?!"
 Sure, everyone out there wants to feel like they're attractive, and most of us probably need some form of affirmation that we're attractive, but what score would one even need to prove it to themselves and pacify their own ego?
-Hey, an 8 may be not be too low but it isn't exactly a 9 or 10 either, and a 7 means there are plenty of people out there who are presumably better looking than you are.
+Hey, an 8 may not be too low but it isn't exactly a 9 or 10 either, and a 7 means there are plenty of people out there who are presumably better looking than you are.
 As for those who received a 5 or lower, you might as well be ringing a bell in a cathedral somewhere, eh?
 Being as popular as it was, a number of HON knock-off sites would emerge, perhaps most notably Because I'm Hot, which would conduct periodic vote "audits" and flat kick you off their website and delete your account if you couldn't maintain at least a 7 average, which is another good indicator that we as a species probably should be destroyed.

 All of that is fine and dandy, I suppose.
 No one was ever holding anyone at gunpoint and forcing them to use those websites, after all.
 Still I imagine there were a number of impressionable teenagers who really didn't know much better, spiraled into depression due to getting a low or average score and are now adults battling lifelong self-esteem issues.
 And, since Hot or Not's inception, we now have a whole generation of folks worshiping (usually completely untalented) social media "influencers" on Instagram et al who do little else but post photoshopped and heavily filtered "perfect" photos of themselves over and over and over again.
 Makes you wonder what these same folks did prior to social media's existence.
 Well, wonder no more!
 This video kinda sorta gives us an answer.